fitzode/wanderwith/README.md

 # Wander With

-This app is for hikers who will go for adventures.
+This app is for people who will go on adventures.

 #instructions
 -